BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_functions/bz_loadPlugin.md

     description: `true` if it succeeded, otherwise `false`.
 ---

 Loads a plug-in based on arguments provided.
-Returns `true` if successfully loaded, `false` if not.